jashgopani/debloat-android/Readme.md

 ## Setup and Requirements

-> **Note:** If you have Android Studio / Android SDK setup on your PC then you already have ADB installed.
+> **:information_source:Note:** If you have Android Studio / Android SDK setup on your PC then you already have ADB installed.
 Just make sure that the adb is added to the _PATH variables_.

   - ADB ([Download & Setup Instructions](https://www.google.com) | For **Windows & Mac** only)
   - Git Bash ([Download](https://gitforwindows.org/) | Only for **Windows** users )